LucaCanali/Miscellaneous/Spark_Notes/Spark_HBase_Connector.md

 ### Why
 Spark needs a connector library to access HBase.
-  - **[Apache Hbase Connectors](https://github.com/apache/hbase-connectors)** provides a Spark-Hbase connector
+  - **[Apache HBase Connectors](https://github.com/apache/hbase-connectors)** provides a Spark-HBase connector
    - [Hortonworks Spark-HBase connector](https://github.com/hortonworks-spark/shc) is another connector, it has been quite popular over the years, it appears to be no more supported nor updated.

 ### Configuration
   - You need the HBase client configuration file `hbase-site.xml`
     - Copy it to `SPARK_CONF_DIR` (default is $SPARK_HOME/conf`, note: HBASE_CONF_DIR does not work)
-    - Note: possibly you need to send the file to the executors via `--files hbase-site.xml` (note this is not needed in my environment)
-  - See also the note below on server-side jar configuration to use SQl filter pushdown
+  - See also the note below on server-side jar configuration to use SQL filter pushdown

-### Spark 2.x and the Apache Spark Hbase connector
+### Spark 2.x and the Apache Spark HBase connector
-  - Deploy using packages from maven central.
+  - Deploy the connector using packages from Maven Central.
 Example:
   ```
   bin/spark-shell --master yarn --num-executors 1 --executor-cores 2 \
     --packages org.apache.hbase:hbase-server:2.2.4,org.apache.hbase:hbase-common:2.2.4,org.apache.hbase:hbase-zookeeper:2.2.4,org.apache.hbase.connectors.spark:hbase-spark:1.0.0
   ```

-### Spark 3.x and the Apache Spark Hbase connector
+### Spark 3.x and the Apache Spark HBase connector
 - You need to compile the connector with scala 2.12 (Spark 3.x does not support scala 2.11)
 - An extra PR is needed:
   - See HBase Connectors - [HBASE-25326](https://issues.apache.org/jira/browse/HBASE-25326)